DaWe1992/Applied_ML_Fundamentals/README.md

 	* Probabilistic graphical models ([click here](https://github.com/DaWe1992/Applied_ML_Fundamentals/blob/master/01_slides/15_pgm.pdf))

 ## Assignments <img src="https://github.com/DaWe1992/Applied_ML_Fundamentals/blob/master/03_tex_files/03_img/assignments.png" width="25px" height="25px">
-The assignments have to be solved in groups comprising 3 to 4 students.
+The assignments are voluntary.
+Please solve the assignments in groups of **three to four students** if you want to participate.
-Task descriptions, starter code and data sets can be found in the folder [exercises](https://github.com/DaWe1992/Applied_ML_Fundamentals/tree/master/02_exercises).
+The task descriptions, starter code and data sets can be found in the folder [02_exercises](https://github.com/DaWe1992/Applied_ML_Fundamentals/tree/master/02_exercises).
-Solutions will be presented and discussed in the following class, sample solutions will not be uploaded.
-You are however free to share correct solutions with your colleagues after they have been graded.
-Please submit your solutions via Moodle and in printed form (only one group member).
+The solutions are going to be presented and discussed after the submission deadline.
+Sample solutions will **not** be uploaded.
+However, you are free to share correct solutions with your colleagues **after they have been graded**.
+Please submit your solutions via Moodle **and** in printed form.
+Only one member of the group has to submit the solutions.
+Therefore, make sure to specify the names of all group members.
 Please do not submit hand-written solutions, rather use proper type-setting software like LaTeX or other comparable programs.
-Also make sure to specify the names of all group members.

-Your homework will be corrected and given back to you.
-Correct solutions are rewarded with a bonus for the exam (max.
-10 percent, if all solutions submitted are correct).
-**Please note:** You have to pass the exam **without the bonus points!** (i.e. it is not possible to turn 5.0 into 4.0).
+Your homework is going to be corrected and given back to you.
+Correct solutions are rewarded with a bonus for the exam (max. ten percent (corresponds to six points in the exam), if all solutions submitted are correct). **Please note:** You have to pass the exam **without the bonus points!**
-**As usual, the solutions have to be your own work.
-If you plagiarize, you will lose all bonus points!**
+(i.e. it is not possible to turn a 5.0 into a 4.0) The solutions have to be your own work. **If you plagiarize, you will lose all bonus points!**

+Further remarks:
+1. Code assignments have to be done in Python.
+Please submit a *.py* file (no jupyter notebooks)
+2. The following packages are allowed: *numpy*, *pandas* (please ask beforehand, if you want to use a specific package not mentioned here)
+3. Do not use already implemented models (e.g. from *scikit-learn*)

 ## Exam <img src="https://github.com/DaWe1992/Applied_ML_Fundamentals/blob/master/03_tex_files/03_img/exam.png" width="30px" height="25px">
 The exam will take 60 minutes.
 You are allowed to bring a calculator to the exam.